frnsys/half_earth/readme.md

 npm start
 ```

-If you modify the Rust code, run `npm run build-wasm`
+If you modify the Rust code, run `npm run build-wasm`.

+If changes are made in the editor, run `bash update_content.sh`.

 ## Tests